 People have known for centuries that children resemble their parents.
 In the middle of the 19th century, however, an obscure monk discovered something remarkable: One could mathematically predict which traits parents would hand down to their offspring.
 This discovery revolutionized agriculture.
 It lent credence to some fairly sickening plans for weeding out "undesirables" in the human population.
 It also shed light on the process of evolution.

-Born to a farming family in 1822, Gregor Mendel had no aptitude for agriculture, despite how much his research would affect the field later.
+Born to a farming family on July 22, 1822, Gregor Mendel had no aptitude for agriculture, despite how much his research would affect the field later.
 He lived in Moravia (what is today the Czech Republic), in a society that preserved remnants of feudalism.
 Farmers were compelled to labor a few days every week for local landowners, getting only four days a week to farm their own land.
 As a youth, Mendel frequently took to his sickbed for weeks — even months — at a time, apparently not much looking forward to his future.
 His luck changed when a teacher recognized his sharp mind.
 Mendel eventually enrolled at Olomuc University, but finances interrupted his studies.
 Though he probably never felt a strong spiritual calling, he joined the Augustinian order, thereby escaping his financial worries.
 The monastery provided an environment that encouraged learning and experimentation, and here Mendel stayed for the rest of his life.

 He fulfilled various duties as an Augustinian, including visiting the sick.
 When his superiors saw how much those visits troubled him, he was relieved of that responsibility.
 He taught science for years, but because he never passed the requisite exams for a teacher's certificate, he always had to work as a substitute.
 He proved best suited to science.